 The most available references for most readers are journal articles.
 Books are also generally available.
 Ph.D. theses and proceedings of meetings take more trouble to find.
 When Ph.D. work is published in journals, cite the journal article rather than the thesis.

 Journal articles that have not yet been published but that have been accepted for publication are referred to as being "in press" (American) or "in the press" (British).
 These articles can be located fairly easily by searching the appropriate journal beginning about the time the paper in which the "in press" reference is cited was accepted.
 When citing an "in press" paper, include the title of the journal followed by the words "in press."

 Articles that have not yet been accepted are not available and therefore should not be included in the reference list.
 Even if the journal permits references such as "submitted" and "in preparation" in the reference list, work that has not yet been accepted should not be included in the reference list.
 Instead, it should be referred to in the text either as a personal communication (for work done by others) or as an unpublished observation (for work done by one or more of the authors).
 The year of the personal communication or observation should be included.
-Before citing a personal communication, check with ...
+Before citing a ...